StephenClarkApps/iOS-Interview-Questions/README.md

 NSFetchRequest is the class responsible for fetching from Core Data.
 Fetch requests can be used to fetch a set of objects meeting a certain criteria, individual values and more. ([source](https://medium.com/ios-os-x-development/50-ios-interview-questions-and-answers-part-2-45f952230b9f))

+#### Is Core Data type safe?

+Core Data is not typesafe, whilst one may use different queues with Core Data, "Core Data expects to be run on a single thread."

+However, there are a range of solutions and methods including cocoapods which look to deal with the posibility of issues caused by the above.

 #### What is FMDB? and What is SQLite?

 FMDB is a wrapper for SQLite which is widely used in iOS development.